fireofearth/carla-collect/README.md

 ## In-Simulation Experiments

+You need to start CARLA to run these, so do that first.
 In `carla-collect`, all tests are implemented using the testing library [pytest](`https://docs.pytest.org/`).
 Please list all tests/experiments by doing: